 How to Sign Up

-- Dealing with any chronic disease?
-You’ll need to provide a sealed letter addressed to the Medical director
+Chronic Conditions: If you have any chronic medical conditions, be prepared to provide any necessary documentation, such as a sealed letter addressed to the Medical Director.

 Submit Your Application: Once you have completed all the required forms, documentation, and payments, submit your application for review.